adamsitnik/runtime/src/libraries/System.IO.FileSystem/FileStreamRewrite.md

 For `ReadAsync` we should just follow Windows best practices, but ensure that the [comment which explains why it was added in the first place](https://github.com/dotnet/runtime/blob/4a8cddb5eec16f546407c85fd1cee9d2c1352041/src/libraries/System.Private.CoreLib/src/System/IO/FileStream.Windows.cs#L879-L883) is **well understood** and we are not missing any edge case scenario support.

 When it comes to checks caused by `_exposedHandle` set to true, we can either just remove the checks (breaking change) or use syscalls that accept the offset and don't modify it for others (`pread` and `pwrite` on Linux).
 This would be also atomic (someone can perform an offset manipulation between seek and read or write).
-It would also allow for exposing a public method that accepts and offset (see #24847).
+It would also allow for exposing a public method that accepts and offset (see [#24847](#24847)).

-#### Win32 FileStream turns async reads into sync reads
+<h1 id="16341">Win32 FileStream turns async reads into sync reads</h1>

 https://github.com/dotnet/runtime/issues/16341